 - A complete reference page must appear at the end of the paper.

-When composing your bibliography, you need to arrange the list of authors and editors you cited inside your paper.
+When composing your bibliography, you must arrange the list of authors and editors you cited inside your paper.

 - The MLA citation style refers to this as “Works Cited.”